-Figure 3.
+Figure 3

 Non-UK nationals working in the UK (thousands)

 Notes: All data refers to the period of April to June of each year.
-As for the year ending June 2016, among the top 5 EU nationalities asking for National Insurance Number (NINo) registrations, we find Romanians (185,000), Poles (105,000), Italians (59,000), Spaniards (48,000), and Bulgarians (40,000).
-Out of all NINo registrations 23,4% were non-EU origin, 27.8% from the old member states, 27.2% from Romania and Bulgaria and 21.1% from the countries becoming EU members with the 2004 enlargement.

-Source: UK Labour Market 2016: 13.
+As for the year ending June 2016, among the top 5 EU nationalities asking for National Insurance number (NINo) registrations, we can find Romanians (185,000), Poles (105,000), Italians (59,000), Spaniards (48,000) and Bulgarians (40,000).
+Out of all NINo registrations, 23.4% were non-EU origin, 76.6% were from within the EU, of which 27.8 from old member states (MS), 21.1 from the 8 new MS of the 2004 enlargement and 27.2% from the 2 new MS of 2007 enlargement (i.e. Romania and Bulgaria).
+Source: UK Labour Market 2016:13 nationals.
+(Office for National Statistics 2016)

 As of today, politics has been unable to curb immigration, especially the inflow of those coming from EU member states in search of work (Figure 3).
 Cameron himself failed to keep his 2010 election promise of reducing the number of immigrants to a few tens of thousands per annum.
-During the 2015 election campaign, he reinforced his promise by pledging to reduce net migration into Britain to below 100,000 (e.g. through radical measures against illegal immigration and by delaying eligibility to housing and other welfare benefits or even levying, in the case of non-EU immigrants, a charge for their use of the NHS services), but failed again (Chorley 2015; Conservative Party Manifesto 2015).
-Immigration has, by its sheer size, placed considerable strain on the country's infrastructure, having a significant impact on a range of public services, "from queue for social the proportion of non-UK nationals working in the UK increased from 3.7% to 10.9% between 1997 and 2016.
-The difference in the order of magnitude comes mainly from the fact that the estimates for people born abroad but working in the UK include many UK nationals (Office for National Statistics 2016).
+During the 2015 election campaign, he reinforced his promise by pledging to

+6 There are several definitions for the term 'migrant'.
+He or she can be someone whose country of birth or nationality is different from their country of residence.
+While the immigrant-native ratio, which refers to those born outside the UK, rose close to 20% by the end of 2014, the proportion of non-UK nationals working in the UK increased from 3.7% to 10.9% between 1997 and 2016.
+The difference in the order of magnitude comes mainly from the fact that the estimates for people born abroad but working in the UK include many UK reduce net migration into Britain to below 100,000 (e.g. through radical measures against illegal immigration and by delaying eligibility to housing and other welfare benefits or even levying, in the case of non-EU immigrants, a charge for their use of the NHS services), but failed again (Chorley 2015; Conservative Party Manifesto 2015).
+Immigration has, by its sheer size, placed considerable strain on the country's infrastructure, having a significant impact on a range of public services, "from queue for social housing... to hospital, maternity and GP services as well as education, public transport, the environment and the general transport infrastructure" (Migration Watch 2016).